Actual Causality and Responsibility Attribution in Decentralized Partially Observable Markov Decision Processes: Definitions for Actual Cause

 \subsection{The BF Definition}

-But-for cause is one of the fundamental definitions of causation in law \cite{hart1985causation}, \textit{$C$ is a cause of $E$ if but for $C$, $E$ would not have occurred}.
+But-for cause is one of the fundamental definitions of causation in law \cite{hart1985causation}, and it states that \textit{$C$ is a cause of $E$ if but for $C$, $E$ would not have occurred}.
 In other words, $C$ was necessary for $E$ to happen.
-We adopt the BF definition in our formal setting.
+In our setting, we formally define but-for cause as follows.

 \begin{definition} (But-For Cause) \actualcause~is a but-for cause of the event $\phi$ in \causalsetting~if the following conditions hold: \begin{enumerate}[label=BFC\arabic*.] \item $(\mathcal{C}, \vec{u}) \models (\vec{A} = \vec{a})$ and $(\mathcal{C}, \vec{u}) \models \phi$ \item There is a setting $\vec{a}'$ of the variables in $\vec{A}$, such that